hrrr/ChibiFlight/doc/Usage.md

 PIDs: In config.h there are 3 sets of PIDs.
 You can change wich PID set will be used with your Aux1 channel.
 The _0 set will be used if Aux1 is smaller than -100. _2 if bigger than 100 and the _1 set if between -100 and 100 (tipically in the middle possition of the three possition switch)

-AUx2 will change the behaviour at min trottle.
-If it is higher than 0, the control loop will be run when armed even at min throttle.
-If negative there is no control at min throttel.

 # Blackbox